Solar eclipses are rare events, and total solar eclipses even more special.

 The corona is also the source of the solar wind, a flow of highly energized, charged particles that reaches all the way to the edge of the solar system.

-The corona of the Sun is beautiful, and it’s very rare and special to see it, but life on Earth would not exist as we know it without the magnetic field surrounding and shielding us from the deluge of particles flowing from the corona.
+The corona of the Sun is beautiful, and it’s very rare and special to see it, but life on Earth would not exist as we know it without the magnetic field surrounding and shielding us from the deluge of particles flowing from the sun.

 Total solar eclipses are rare, visually stunning and emotionally powerful events, but they have also enabled some truly world-changing science experiments.